-Unlike the Rex in the first game this one wasn’t just an asshole.
+Unlike the Rex in the first game this one wasn’t just mean for the sake of it.

-Ultimately the T-Rex is not the main villain of the game.
-When it shows up in the last level it is ultimately replaced by a Giganotosaurus.
+Ultimately the T. rex is not the main villain of the game.
+When it shows up in the last level it is replaced by a Giganotosaurus.

 This sequel to Dino Crisis 2 featured Tyrannosaurus once again as the main villain.
-Tyrannosaurus first appears where it kills two Carnotaurus, which much like the Rex normally does in the other games had been chasing you throughout the whole game.
-The Rex also appears in the final battle where you kill it by knocking it into lava.
+Tyrannosaurus first appears where it kills two Carnotaurus, who much like the Rex normally does in the other games had been chasing you throughout the whole game.
+The Rex also appears in the final battle where you kill it by knocking the Dinosaur into lava.

 Overall this game is not as strong as the previous two.
-Its a decent shoot em up and the graphics for the time are pretty good and its also great seeing Tyrannosaurus restored to its position as the main villain, but still its a shame that the Dino Crisis franchise had to bow out on this fairly average game.
+Its a decent shoot em up and the graphics for the time are pretty good.
+It’s also great seeing Tyrannosaurus restored to its position as the main villain, but still it’s sad that the Dino Crisis franchise had to bow out on this fairly average game.

 Naturally being the logo of the franchise Tyrannosaurus has appeared in every game based upon the Jurassic Park film series.

 It is the main villain in the Jurassic Park Arcade, Snes, and Sega games, it also pops up as a main villain in Jurassic Park 2 the Chaos Continues, Jurassic Park Chaos Island, and Jurassic Park Trespasser.
-It is a playable character in Jurassic Park Warpath, and the sony playstation adaptation The Lost World Jurassic Park.
+It is a playable character meanwhile in Jurassic Park Warpath, and the Sony Playstation adaptation of The Lost World Jurassic Park.

 In Jurassic Park Operation Genesis the Tyrannosaurus is shown to battle the Spinosaurus in an obvious tribute to their fight in Jurassic Park 3.

 I think that probably my favourite appearance by Tyrannosaurus in a Jurassic Park video game is in tell tale’s Jurassic Park the game.
-This game is actually intended to be a sequel to the first film, though it is contradicted by Jurassic World as the end of this game states that Isla Nublar the setting of the first movie was bombed killing all of the Dinosaurs there.
-However in Jurassic World the T-Rex is said to be the same one from the first film.
+This game was actually intended to be a sequel to the first film.
+It would later be contradicted by Jurassic World as the end of this game states that Isla Nublar, the setting of the first movie was bombed, killing all of the Dinosaurs there.
+However in Jurassic World the T. rex is said to be the same one from the first film.

-The best thing about the T-Rex in this game is the way it kills you.
+The best thing about the T. rex in this game is the way it kills you.
 The Deaths are always so elaborate.
-It crushes your skull between to huge crates, crushes you under cars.
+It crushes your skull between two huge crates, crushes you under cars.
 At times its more fun letting your character die just to see what happens.